shifterbit/mloxide/README.md

-# oxide-ml
+# mloxide
-Standard ML Implementation in Rust
+ML Dialect in Rust